 Establishment & Incorporation

-Carbondale had also become an education center with the founding of Carbondale College, which later became Southern Illinois College (1866).
+By the Civil War, Carbondale had been incorporated as a village with a population of about 1,150, most Union sympathizers.
+Brush, Conner, and John A. Logan were prominent Carbondale citizens who fought for the North.
+In all, 250 Carbondale men went to war, and 55 died.
+On April 29, 1866, the first Memorial Day was celebrated at Woodlawn Cemetery.
+After the war, Carbondale continued to develop as a mercantile and transport center.
+The railroad made possible the shipping of Southern Illinois coal and fruit.
+By this time, Carbondale had also become an education center with the founding of Carbondale College, which later became Southern Illinois College (1866).
 The City was incorporated on August 23, 1873.
-Carbondale won the bid for the new teacher training school for the region and Southern Illinois Normal University (SINU) opened here in 1874.
-Instructors began in 1874 for a two-year teacher training program and by 1904 students were enrolled in four-year graduate degree programs and Master's degree in education started the same year.
-This gave the town a new industry, new citizens and a model school to supplement the public grade schools.
+Carbondale won the bid for the new teacher training school for the region, and Southern Illinois Normal University (SINU) opened here in 1874.
+Instructors began in 1874 for a two-year teacher training program, and by 1904 students had enrolled in four-year graduate degree programs, and a Master's degree in education started the same year.
+This gave the town a new industry, citizens, and a model school to supplement the public grade schools.